jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 < picture 40: embedded procedures.
 Mark the ones that are clauses with a color >

-Perhaps jumping will change that and the clauses will get lines, but no lines that end up outside the embedding procedure.
+Perhaps jumping might change that and the clauses might get lines, but no lines that end up outside the embedding procedure.

 < Picture 41: clause that does have a line because of a jump to it >